apache/nuttx-apps/nshlib/README.txt

 o base64dec [-w] [-f] <string or filepath>

 o base64dec [-w] [-f] <string or filepath>

+o break

+  The break command is only meaningful within the body of the a while or until loop, between the do and done tokens.
+Outside of a loop, break command does nothing.
+If the break command is executed within the body of a loop, the loop will immediately terminate and execution will continue with the next command immediately following the done token.

 o cat <path> [<path> [<path> ...]]